christianb93/openstack-labs/roles/neutron_compute/README.md

 neutron_compute
 =========

-This role installs the neutron on the compute node.
+This role installs the neutron components on a compute node.
 It uses a dependency to ovs_agent to install the OVS agent itself and the openvswitch_agent.ini file.
 It then creates a neutron.conf file and restarts the services.